cjs226/git_to_chef/README.md

     * Upload ALL databags from Git
     * Upload ALL roles from Git
     * Send an email notification of the proceedings
-  * git_to_push runs hourly in report mode to nag us of changes that haven't been uploaded to Chef
+  * git_to_chef runs hourly in report mode to nag us of changes that haven't been uploaded to Chef

 ## Requirements